RAMP’s Privacy Notice – last updated April 2021

-Who are we?
+Who we are

-How do we collect information from you?
+When and how do we collect information from you?

 How will you keep my information secure?

 We are committed to ensuring that your personal information is secure.
 We have put security measures in place to attempt to protect against the loss, misuse, and alteration of personal information under our control.
 The only people who can access personal data are those RAMP staff members, contractors or volunteers who can’t do their jobs without it.
 However, please remember, that data transmitted over the internet can never be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.

 Will you share this information with anyone else?

 We don’t share or swap your information with any other organisations for them to send you marketing because your privacy is important to us.
 When we use third-party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
 We will not release your information to third parties unless you have requested us to do so, or we are required to do so by law.

 Under data protection law, you have rights including: